padiks/django-modular-project/04-summation-debug-toolbar/README.md

-# **Summation of 5 Numbers with Django and Debug Toolbar Integration**
+# **Summation and Debug Toolbar Integration**

 ### **Short Description:**

 A Django web application that allows users to input five numbers and compute their sum.
-Additionally, the project integrates the Django Debug Toolbar for enhanced development debugging, providing insights into requests, SQL queries, and more.
+Additionally, the project integrates the Django Debug Toolbar for enhanced development debugging, providing insights into requests, and more.

 ---